 - Mountain chickadees – These compact, black-and-white, cavity-nesting songbirds flit vocally through coniferous forest in hierarchical groups seeking seeds.

 - Common ravens – Known for their intelligence and brazen attempts to steal food from humans, these big black birds nest conspicuously near human activity.

 - Sandhill cranes – Often heard before being seen, these graceful, earth-hued birds blend in with the sagebrush grasslands and have distinct bugling vocalizations.

 - Cinnamon teals – These chocolate-brown colored waterfowl scoot around the edges of marshlands making an almost growling “krrr” call in courtship.

 - Killdeer – Tan and white with notable black neck bands, these fast-moving shorebirds can be found skittering around hydrothermal basins in search of insects.

-If you're hoping for guidance on how to take that perfect picture as a birdwatcher, try booking a custom tour with Touring Wonderland - Yellowstone Photography Tours, a local company that specializes in photography tours in Yellowstone.
+If you're hoping for guidance on how to take that perfect picture as a birdwatcher, try booking a custom tour with either Touring Wonderland - Yellowstone Photography Tours, a local company that specializes in photography tours in Yellowstone, or In Our Nature Guiding Services, a Gardiner based company offering half and full day guided birding excursions.
 You can also purchase a high-quality bird photograph at Yellowstone Wild The Gallery located on Park Street in downtown Gardiner.
 For a more in-depth understanding of birds and their migrations consider registering for an educational course through the Yellowstone Forever Institute.